EvanKepner/mutatest/README.rst

 Auto-detected package structures
 --------------------------------

-The following package structures would be auto-detected if you ran :code:`mutatest` from the same directory holding :code:`examplepkg/`.
-You can always point to a specific directory using the :code:`--source` argument.
+The following package structures would be auto-detected if you ran ``mutatest`` from the same directory holding ``examplepkg/``.
+You can always point to a specific directory using the ``--source`` argument.
 These are outlined in the `Pytest Test Layout`_ documentation.

 Example with internal tests